Disney Consumer Products: Franchise focus

 In 2008, Disney purchased back its Disney Stores from The Children's Place.
 On June 5, 2008, Disney Interactive Studios is transferred out of DCP to the Disney Interactive Media Group.

 John Lasseter of Pixar became a creative advisor to DCP in 2009 after already assisting on Cars products.
-Lasseter pushed for an end to "label slapping", which is using a popular move to sell unrelated generic toys.
+Lasseter pushed for an end to "label slapping", which is using a popular IP to sell unrelated generic toys.
 The Disney Princesses franchise has generated more than $4 billion in retail sales worldwide.
 In post-Christmas 2009, Disney Pook-A-Looz, a plush line of Disney caricatures, was launched with its first set at Toy'R'Us with Disney Stores receiving them in mid-March 2010 with the Cheshire Cat selling well.
 The Muppets were considered the best sellers of the second set of Pook-A-Looz over the expected “Nightmare Before Christmas” characters.

 In 2009, Disney acquired Marvel Entertainment for $4.24 billion.
 Josh Silverman, a senior executive at Marvel, was appointed Executive Vice President of Global Licensing for Disney Consumer Products and helped facilitate the Disney-Marvel integration.
 In 2011, Disney fired Marvel Studios' marketing department, taking over marketing of their films beginning with the 2012 film The Avengers.

 The Cars sequel was approved for a 2011 debut despite the original being panned by the critics and one of the lowest grossing Pixar films as its licensed products have done well.
 Mooney stepped down as DCP chair in September 2011.
 With Robert Chapek being appointed president of DCP, DCP expanded its responsibility to include all retailing, distribution and licensing for Marvel, Pixar, video discs and video games.

 Swampy the Alligator from Where's My Water? was the first Disney Interactive Media Group original character to get the merchandising treatment by 2012.
 In 2012, Disney was the world's largest licensor and number 1 in the entertainment category according to the International Licensing Industry Merchandisers' Association for another year with an 80% market share and $39.5 billion.

 In March 2013, Disney sent a letter to its suppliers to have them pull any Disney branded products out of the five "highest-risk countries" by April 2014: Bangladesh, Ecuador, Venezuela, Belarus and Pakistan, based on a World Bank-governed metric report.
 This was announced in May after a Bangladeshi factory building collapsed.
 Haiti and Cambodia, which are also low-ranking countries, were allowable per Disney's new policy so long as the factories worked with the Better Work health and safety program run by the International Labour Organization and the International Finance Corporation.
 Bangladesh factories were liable to get work if they also partnered with the Better Work program.
 Disney also stated that less than 1% of its products were sourced from Bangladesh and even less from the other four countries.